xpqz/dyalog-docs/windows-ui-guide/docs/editor.md

 ### Minimising an edit window

-Minimising an edit window causes it to be displayed as a Dyalog APL *Edit* icon, with the name of the object underneath.
+Minimising an edit window causes it to be displayed as a Dyalog *Edit* icon, with the name of the object underneath.
 The edit window can be restored in the normal way, or by an attempt to re-edit the same name.

 ## Selecting Text